Technical skills get you interviews. Interview skills get you offers.

 This guide isn't about what to know technically.
 Our Frontend, Backend, and DevOps guides cover that.
 This guide is about how to interview—the process, the psychology, and the skills that separate candidates who know the material from candidates who get offers.

-The Modern Interview Landscape
+Interview Landscape Questions

 Technical interviews in 2026 look nothing like they did five years ago.
 Understanding what's changed helps you prepare for what you'll actually face.